-After Shimon Peres lost the 1996 elections and the right-wing rose to power in Israel, Abbas wrote: "I want to meet with Ariel Sharon to understand his views from up close.
-I also want to meet with [Refael] Eitan and Ghandi [Rehavam Ze’evi] and the settler leaders, because they are the ones who still object to our goals.
+After Shimon Peres lost the 1996 elections and the right-wing rose to power in Israel, Abbas wrote: “I want to meet with Ariel Sharon to understand his views from up close.
+I also want to meet with [Refael] Eitan and Ghandi [ Rehavam Ze’evi] and the settler leaders, because they are the ones who still object to our goals.
 It is crucial to enter into dialogue with them.
-It won’t cost us anything, we will simply get to know the other half of Israeli society and they will get to know us".
+It will not cost us anything, we will simply get to know the other half of Israeli society and they will get to know us “.

 When questioned about the wisdom of using Palestinian citizens of Israel for the national struggle, he stated furiously that it was “a huge mistake”.
 He explained that these citizens are part of Israeli society and can serve as “a bridge to peace”.
 Treating them as no different from the Palestinians in the West Bank and in Gaza only serves as an excuse for the Israeli Right to demand their expulsion.